-US solid-state battery specialist Solid Power, backed by Ford and BMW, announces its IPO.
+US solid-state battery specialist Solid Power, backed by Ford and BMW, announced its IPO.
 For the targeted listing on Nasdaq under the ticker symbol SLDP, Solid Power is merging with SPAC company Riverstone Holdings LLC’s Decarbonization Plus Acquisition Corporation III.

 ++ This article has been updated.
 Kindly continue reading below. ++